flukra/entertainment/README.md

 # entertainment
-dedicated for writing down a bunch of comments whenever I feeel bored or stressed
+dedicated for writing down a bunch of comments whenever I feel bored or stressed